marcelloromanelli/digitalmudra/README.md

 # Digital Mudra

-## We help businesses and individual having a positive impact on the environment.
+## We help businesses and individuals having a positive impact on the environment.